 Bylaws Article II, Section 2, E: To inform its stakeholders of forthcoming projects.
 Process for dissemination of information will be delineated in standing rules.

 NoHoWest NC will disseminate all information to stakeholders through the website (nohowest.org), email newsletter, Facebook, Next Door, Instagram, and designated physical public postings.
 This includes committee and board meeting announcements, events, and other information necessary.
-The Vice President is responsible for outreach and ensuring all information is disseminated properly.
+The Vice President is responsible for stakeholder outreach and ensuring all information is disseminated properly to stakeholders.

 Standing Rule 2: Outreach Plan